anentropic/django-conditional-aggregates/README.rst

     :alt: Latest PyPI version
     :target: https://pypip.in/version/django-conditional-aggregates/badge.svg

-(Note: currently tested and working on Django 1.6 only)
+*currently tested against Django 1.6 and Django 1.7 only*

 Sometimes you need some conditional logic to decide which related rows to 'aggregate' in your aggregation function.